 Your grades will be determined as follows:

-I may adjust grades up or down by one third of a grade (e.g. B+ to A-) for consistently good or poor class participation, or, in truly exceptional circumstances, by two thirds.
+I may adjust grades up or down by one third of a grade (e.g. B+ to A-) for consistently good or poor class participation.
 I consider good class participation to be anything that helps your fellow students learn, and poor participation to be anything that obstructs their learning.